One-stop shop for businesses

 The one-stop shop for business formalities

-From January 1, 2023, business formalities will be carried out exclusively by electronic means via a new secure portal.
-It's called the "guichet unique des formalités des entreprises" (one-stop shop for business formalities).
-What is it really, and what are the advantages of this one-stop shop for businesses?
+From January 1, 2023, company formalities will be carried out exclusively online via a new secure portal.
+This is the single window for business formalities.
+What is it really and what are the advantages of this single window for businesses?

 Corporate Services